boylea/devops-talk/practicioners-devops.md

 ![](https://cdn.pixabay.com/photo/2016/04/04/14/12/monitor-1307227_960_720.jpg)

-^ For infrastructure which all teams will need you should have self-serve supported resources and libraries.
+^ infrastructure which all teams will need.
+You should have self-serve supported resources and libraries.
 Encourage most teams to use these things by making their jobs easier.
 For example New Relic has a Database team that will run a certain limited set of database types for you and manage the instances and replicas.
 Teams still own the schema and data.

 <!-- https://pixabay.com/illustrations/monitor-binary-binary-system-1307227/ -->

+^ FIXME: transtition?

 ---